danielpeppin/library/cryptography/cryptography_basics.md

 - Only I can encrypt information with my private key
 - Only my private key can decrypt information encrypted by my private key
 - I can hash my information, encrypt the hash with my private key, and the recipient can decrypt the hash and verify the contents are authentic

+## Non-repudiation

+Prevents sender of message to deny that they are the sender